Contextual Agentic Memory is a Memo, Not True Memory: Related Work

-On security, \citet{greshake2023indirect}, MINJA~\citep{dong2025minja}, PoisonedRAG~\citep{zou2024poisonedrag}, and InjecAgent~\citep{zhan2024injecagent} document injection attacks against memory-augmented agents; we are the first to formalize persistent compromise as a convergent probability bound (Proposition~\ref{prop:attack}). \citet{zhang2026experience} unify memory, skills, and rules as an experience compression spectrum; we sharpen this into a substrate prescription.
+On security, \citet{greshake2023indirect}, MINJA~\citep{dong2025minja}, PoisonedRAG~\citep{zou2024poisonedrag}, and InjecAgent~\citep{zhan2024injecagent} document injection attacks against memory-augmented agents; Proposition~\ref{prop:attack} isolates a conditional persistent-write path rather than ranking substrate safety. \citet{zhang2026experience} unify memory, skills, and rules as an experience compression spectrum; we add a distinction based on which acquired state persists.
 Boundary cases~\citep{latentlearning2025,memrl2026,memento2025} correspond to the $\bar{\alpha}\to 1$ regime of Assumption~\ref{asm:icl} where Theorem~\ref{thm:gap}'s separation narrows as predicted; \citet{lee2026skillSD} independently implement the Trace$\to$Skill$\to$FT pipeline we propose.
-Mechanistic interpretability~\citep{meng2022rome,meng2023memit} and continual learning methods~\citep{kirkpatrick2017ewc,huang2024ssr,hu2022lora} supply the consolidation toolbox; this paper provides the theoretical and security motivation.
+Mechanistic interpretability~\citep{meng2022rome,meng2023memit} and continual learning methods~\citep{kirkpatrick2017ewc,huang2024ssr,hu2022lora} supply candidate tools, while their safe frontier-scale integration remains open.